 Machining and related occupations include welding and flamecutting and metalworking-machine operators.
 This work involves handling and shaping metals, wood, clay, glass and other raw materials.
 Tasks include buffing, grinding, and polishing these materials, which leads to dusty work environments and potential exposure to crystalline silica.

-Based on the ODSS results, the workers in the construction industry and construction occupations are not at increased risks of silicosis.
+Based on the ODSS results, some workers in the construction industry and construction occupations are at increased risks of silicosis.
 The handling and use of raw materials in construction occupations could lead to dusty work environments and possible exposure to silica dust.
-However, no increased risk of silicosis was seen among these groups.

 - Excavation grading, paving and related occupations: No increased risk